yxymessi/H2E-Framework/README.md

 # Identifying Hard Noise in Long-Tailed Sample Distribution
 This project introduces a new challenge as Noisy Long-Tailed Classification (NLT) and three NLT benchmarks: ImageNet-NLT, Animal10-NLT, and Food101-NLT.
 The proposed H2E together with other baselines are also included.
 This project is the official implementation of the ECCV 2022(oral) paper Identifying Hard Noise in Long-Tailed Sample Distribution.

+A more decent version is coming soon!

 ## Introduction